dev-warner/post-card/README.md

 Perfect for SSG usage as at build time you can create Open graph images for each Post/Page

+> **WARNING: When batching lots of items it will take alot of time, and on CI machines can use a fair amount of RAM use the `options.concurrency` to configure to your needs**

 ```typescript
 await PostCard.batch<{ title: string }>(
   Template,